Roxxers/supper/readme.md

 ## Installation

+> **Warning** This guide assumes you are using a UNIX based OS (Linux, Mac OS, etc.).
+If using Windows, god help you.
+(Ask me for help if you can't adapt this to Windows.
+Windows is weird and scary.)

 Once the app has been created, git clone this repo, cd into it's folder and install it into your user's Python PATH.

 ```sh